oracle-livelabs/adb/shared/adb-speaks-human/register-autonomous-database/register-autonomous-database.md

 - Your data values are most likely different than those shown in the screenshots.
 - Please ignore the dates for the data and database names.
 Screenshots are taken at various times and may differ between labs and within labs.

-## Task 1: Explore target database registration options
+## Task 1: Explore Target Database Registration Options

 You have three options for registering your Autonomous Database:
 - Use the **Register** link on the **Autonomous Databases** page (one-click method with no interaction).